Extract Images from Word and Create Editable Document with GroupDocs.Editor Java

 License Acquisition

-To use GroupDocs.Editor, you can opt for a free trial, request a temporary license, or purchase a full license.
-This flexibility allows you to test and integrate the library into your projects seamlessly.
+To use GroupDocs.Editor, you can start with a free trial, request a temporary license, or purchase a full license.
+The library works out‑of‑the‑box for evaluation, and switching to a production license is just a matter of updating the license file.

 Installation